 Trans Community Health (TCH) is a weekly clinic for trans and gender non-conforming Hamiltonians.
-The physician at the clinic will facilitate gender transitioning and hormone therapy for people 18 years and older.
+The clinic will facilitate gender transitioning and hormone therapy for people 18 years and older.

 Trans Community Health is a joint initiative of Hamilton Trans Health Coalition (HTHC) and the Shelter Health Network.
 Hamilton Trans Health Coalition arose to build Hamilton’s capacity to deliver quality health care to trans Hamiltonians, most of whom were travelling to other cities to access transitioning care, hormone therapy and surgical referrals.
 In late 2016, Hamilton Trans Health Coalition was formed to help address these needs.

 HTHC is composed of family physicians, pediatricians, social workers, pharmacists, nurses and psychotherapists.
 Practitioners work from their own practices and come together to share their learning, make referrals and collaborate on education and capacity-building.